Cityscape of Tampa, Florida: Tampa Bay Hotel

 In 1891, Henry B. Plant built a lavish 500+ room, 1/4 mi, US$2.5 million eclectic/Moorish Revival-style luxury resort hotel called the Tampa Bay Hotel among 150 acre of manicured gardens along the banks of the Hillsborough River.
 Plant's resort featured a race track, a heated indoor pool, a golf course, a 2,000-seat auditorium, tennis courts, stables, hunting and fishing tours, and electric lights and telephones in every room, plus the first elevator in town and exotic art collectibles which Plant had shipped in from around the world.

 The Tampa Bay Hotel was relatively prosperous for about a decade.
 The resort hosted thousands of guests and many celebrities of the era, but was only filled to capacity during the Spanish–American War (see below).
 Henry Plant died in 1899, and his heirs sold the facilities to the city of Tampa in 1904.
 The city operated the hotel and used the grounds as a community gathering place until 1932, when the resort was closed, remodeled, and reopened as the University of Tampa a year later.

 Neighborhoods and districts

 The city is divided into many neighborhoods, many of which were towns and unincorporated communities that were annexed by the growing city.
 Generally, the city is divided into the following areas: Downtown Tampa, New Tampa, West Tampa, East Tampa, North Tampa, and South Tampa.

 Surrounding communities

 East Tampa

 On the eastern portion of the city lies residential neighborhoods of College Hill, Jackson Heights-Belmont Heights, Ybor City, East Ybor, Southeast Seminole Heights, Northeast Community, Northview Hills, Live Oaks Square, Rivergrove, Grant Park, South Nebraska, Woodland Terrace and the industrial section of Gary, just east of downtown.
 The historic section of Ybor City is also located within this district.

-Davis Island and Harbour Island
+Davis Islands and Harbour Island

-Besides the financial district, two upscale residential neighborhoods are Davis Island and Harbour Island.
+Besides the financial district, two upscale residential neighborhoods are Davis Islands and Harbour Island.